 Parents/ carers have daily contact with their child’s class teacher.

-Parents are always consulted when teachers are writing Learning Plans.
+Parents are always consulted when teachers are writing Education Plans.

 Parental views are always collected prior to annual review meetings.

 We have a POWA parent association- please call the office or visit their facebook page for more details.